 Leadership style is the manner and approach of providing direction, implementing plans, and motivating people.
-As seen by the employees, it includes the total pattern of explicit and implicit action of their leaders (Newstrom, Davis, 1993).
+As seen by the employees, it includes the total pattern of explicit and implicit actions performed by their leader (Newstrom, Davis, 1993).

-In 1939 Kurt Lewin led a group of researchers to identify different styles of leadership (Lewin, LIippit, White, 1939).
-This early study has been very influential and established three major leadership styles: (U.S. Army, 1973):
+The first major study of leadership styles was performed in 1939 by Kurt Lewin who led a group of researchers to identify different styles of leadership (Lewin, Lippit, White, 1939).
+This early study has remained quite influential as it established the three major leadership styles: (U.S. Army, 1973):

-Although good leaders use all three styles, with one of them normally dominant, bad leaders tend to stick with the one style of autocratic.
+Although good leaders use all three styles, with one of them normally dominant, bad leaders tend to stick with the one style, normally autocratic.

 I want both of you to. . .

 This style is used when leaders tell their employees what they want done and how they want it accomplished, without getting the advice of their followers.
-Some of the appropriate conditions to use it is when you have all the information to solve the problem, you are short on time, and your employees are well motivated.
+Some of the appropriate conditions to use this style is when you have all the information to solve the problem, you are short on time, and/or your employees are well motivated.

 Some people tend to think of this style as a vehicle for yelling, using demeaning language, and leading by threats.
 This is not the authoritarian style, rather it is an abusive, unprofessional style called “bossing people around.”
 It has absolutely no place in a leader's repertoire.